Daxiongmao87/nextcloud-filepicker/README.md

 The installation of the WebAppPassword app is not just a requirement but a fundamental workaround to the CORS limitations that Nextcloud has with SPAs until Nextcloud has its own solutions implemented.
 Without it, users may encounter issues when the Foundry VTT tries to access or manipulate files stored in Nextcloud.

-## Installation

-    - Download the module from the release page.
-    - Install it in Foundry VTT by specifying the module's manifest URL.
-    - Activate the module in your world from the game settings.

 ## Usage

-After installation, configure the module settings by entering your Nextcloud server details and credentials.
+After installation, configure the module settings by entering your Nextcloud server details and App Password (Personal Settings -> Security -> Devices & Sessions -> Scroll to bottom of section).
 You can then access and manage your Nextcloud files directly through Foundry VTT's file browser.